 - Provides humidity for your orchids.

-The list isn’t exhaustive, but it gives you a good idea of how steam bathing can positively affect your health and wellness.
+The list isn’t exhaustive, but it gives you a good idea of how steam can positively affect your health and wellness.
 If you’re an at-home steamer, we’d love to hear from you.
 What would you add to this list??

 FAQs About the Health Benefits of Steam Rooms

-Understanding the science behind steam bathing can help users better adapt the practice to their daily routines and get optimal benefits from their steam showers.
+Understanding the science behind steam rooms can help users better adapt the practice to their daily routines and get optimal benefits from their steam showers.
 Find the answers (and scientific literature behind them) to the frequently asked questions below:

 Steam showers may assist with recovery after exercise or injury, improve general health conditions, and even decrease stress.
 The humidity from wet heat (as opposed to dry heat from saunas) also poses unique health benefits for users.
 Steam rooms may affect:

 - Heart rate: Scientists in a study by H J Gerner have found beneficial effects from heat and steam on both blood pressure and heart rate.
 Tetraplegic and paraplegic test subjects saw a significant increase in heart rate during the treatment.
 The exposure to heat also resulted in a decrease in diastolic pressure or arterial pressure between heartbeats.

 - Skin blood flow and blood circulation: In a study conducted by Everett B. Lohman, III of Loma Linda University, scientists measured the effect of moist heat and passive, whole-body vibration on skin circulation and, through that, tissue healing.
 The interventions increased skin blood flow (SBF), especially in the lower extremities.
 These effects were profound, at 450% increases after 10 minutes of exposure and a lingering 379% increase ten minutes afterward.